CodeYourFuture/immersive-go-course/server-database/README.md

 To do this, you'll need to investigate the `strconv` and `strings` packages in the Go standard library.

-We've now got a working server that responds to requests with data in JSON format, and can format it.
+We've now got a working server that responds to requests with data in JSON format, and can format it to be more readable by developers exploring the API.

 ---